 with the parish you should do so as soon

 to be baptized.
 Three months before

 desired baptism date speak to one of our

-priests after mass or call the office to
+priests after mass to begin preparation.

 What about choosing Godparents . . .

 Godparents should be chosen for their

 the child to be a good Roman Catholic.

 At least one of the godparents must be